 How to earn the bonus

-- Open a new Momentum® Checking or Preferred checking account using the link below.
+- Open a new Momentum® Checking or Preferred checking account using a promo code from the link below.

 - Bonus will be credited to your new account within 10 business days of meeting the requirements.